 - Salt and black pepper

-- Gather your board sauce ingredients, a sharp knife, and a clean cutting board to assemble board sauce.
+- Gather your board sauce ingredients, a sharp knife, and a large cutting board to assemble board sauce.

 - Place peeled garlic cloves in a small microwave-safe bowl with 1 tablespoon of water—cook in the microwave for 45 seconds.
 Garlic should be a little soft but still firm.
 Warming them will reduce the acidity of the raw garlic but still retain much of its flavor.